Office located in the Administration Building at: 1623 West Sterns Road , Temperance, MI 48182

 Not to share personal items, including food and drinks.

 Get your family vaccinated for seasonal flu.

-Schools in Michigan are required to report the immunization status of all 6th grade students by November 1st of each year.
+Additionally, all schools in Michigan are required to report the immunization status of all 7th grade students by November 1st of each year.

 Complete series of diphtheria/pertussis/tetanus vaccine (DTP, DTaP, DT, or Td).
 Additionally, one dose of Tdap (Tetanus, diphtheria, and acellular pertussis) for children 11 – 18 years of age if it’s been 5 years since the last dose of tetanus.